iynehz/perl6-Inline-Scheme-Gambit/README.md

 ## Status

-Testing has only been done under Rakudo MoarVM on x86-64 Linux and Gambit-C 4.8.3, although other combinations may also work.
+Testing has only been done under Rakudo MoarVM on x86-64 Linux.
+It requires Gambit-C 4, and Gambit-C 4.8.3 and 4.2.8 have been tested by the author.

 Values can be passed to and returned from Gambit-C. Simple types like boolean, integer, number, string, list, table, vector should work.
 Present mapping between Gambit-C and Perl 6 types is as following table.

     Gambit-C            from Perl                       to Perl
     boolean             Bool                            Bool
     integer(exact)      Int                             Int
-    number(exact)   Rat                                 Rat
+    rational(exact)     Rat                             Rat
-    number(inexact) Num                                 Num
+    rational(inexact)   Num                             Num
     complex             Complex                         Complex
     string              Stringy                         Str
     list                Positional                      Array
     table               Associative                     Hash
     vector                                              Array
     procedure                                           OpaquePointer
     other objects       OpaquePointer                   OpaquePointer

 Note that at present both scheme list and vector converts to Array in Perl 6, but through the call() method (see below) Perl 6 Array only